gxiaolab/L-GIREMI/README.md

 #### Genome fasta file

-The GIREMIL requires a genome fasta file as input.
+The L-GIREMI requires a genome fasta file as input.
 For human genome, the fasta file can be obtained from [UCSC](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/chromosomes/) or [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/).
 The fasta